Michael Childers | Board President

 Director of the Undergraduate Academic Awards office, Julie received her BA in History from Marquette University.
 She received her MA and PhD in History from the University of Michigan.
 Julie is passionate about academic award opportunities for students and is devoted to helping students obtain both campus-wide and national scholarships.

-Annabelle Hoth | Student Vice President
+Annabelle Hoth| Student Vice President

 Sunshine Prost | Student Vice President

-Sunshine is a junior double majoring in botany and Scandinavian studies with a certificate in environmental studies.
+Sunshine is a senior double majoring in botany and Scandinavian studies with a certificate in environmental studies.
 She is currently a lab assistant at the USDA Dairy Forage Research Center where she works on projects breeding alfalfa, red clover, and hairy vetch.
 She is also an active member in F.H.
 King, an organization focused on sustainable agriculture.
 She intends to continue her studies in graduate school, focusing on either agricultural plant breeding or temperate forest ecology.

 Sophia Schoenfeld | Student Vice President